peferso/cheat-sheets/bash-2/README.md

 For example, if the repository is named "etl", the dummy file could be `.etl.dir`.

-Next, inside the script the repository absolute path can be found with:
+Next, in the script code, the repository absolute path can be found with:

 ```sh
 repo_dir=`find ${HOME} -name ".etl.dir" -type f -print -quit`